 - a.
-The monthly rent payment for an Affordable Rental Unit, including utilities and parking, shall not exceed thirty percent (30%) of the maximum monthly income permissible for an Eligible Household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply; - b.
-For an Affordable Homeownership Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) of the maximum monthly income permissible for an Eligible Household, assuming a family size equal to the number of bedrooms in the Dwelling Unit plus one; and - c.
-Affordable Units required to be offered for rent or sale shall be rented or sold to and occupied only by Eligible Households.
+The monthly rent payment for an affordable rental dwelling unit, including utilities and parking, shall not exceed thirty percent (30%) of the maximum monthly income permissible for an eligible household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply; - b.
+For an affordable homeownership dwelling unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) of the maximum monthly income permissible for an eligible household, assuming a family size equal to the number of bedrooms in the dwelling wnit plus one; and - c.
+Affordable dwelling units required to be offered for rent or sale shall be rented or sold to and occupied only by eligible households.